How To Solve Problems That Come Up....

 2. IN-BOX TRAPPING

-Two traps that work well are the basic Van Ert style trap and the Gilbertson universal trap.
+Two traps that work well are the basic Universal In-Box Trap and the Gilbertson House In-Box Trap.

 Do not set a in-box trap until a sparrow has laid claim to that box.
 Once he has claimed it, he will not allow any other species inside.
 The male sparrow will be more likely to enter the box if a small amount of nesting material is left in the bottom or tucked in the entrance hole.
 However, be careful that the nesting material does not interfere with the trap.
 The trap must be checked at least every two hours because there is the remote possibility that a bluebird or other native cavity-nester may have entered the box.